Factions in the Democratic Party (United States)

-Joe Biden, 46th U.S. president, is the most recent Democratic leader to become president.
+Joe Biden, 46th U.S. president and 47th vice president, is the most recent Democratic leader to become president.

-The Democratic Party is an American political party that has significantly evolved and includes various factions throughout its history.
+The United States Democratic Party has significantly evolved and includes various factions throughout its history.
 Into the 21st century, the liberal faction represents the modern American liberalism that began with the New Deal in the 1930s and continued with both the New Frontier and Great Society in the 1960s.
 The moderate faction supports Third Way politics that includes center-left social policies and centrist fiscal policies, mostly associated with the New Democrats and Clintonism of the 1990s, while the left-wing faction (known as progressives) advocates for progressivism and social democracy.
 Historical factions of the Democratic Party include the founding Jacksonians, the Copperheads and War Democrats during the American Civil War, the Redeemers, Bourbon Democrats, and Silverites in the late-19th century, and the Southern Democrats and New Deal Democrats in the 20th century.
 The early Democratic Party was also influenced by Jeffersonians and the Young America movement.